<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 It is important to note that ATP testing does not indicate exactly what types of organisms are present.
 In addition, ATP tests cannot be used to identify the presence of viruses.

-ATP testing has become an integral part of cleanliness across many industries where a sanitary environment is critical for end users’ or occupants’ health and safety.
-Examples include:
+An ATP test has become an integral part of cleanliness across many industries where a sanitary environment is critical for end users’ or occupants’ health and safety.

-• Food production: The FDA notes that environmental sampling can be a part of its inspection process for manufacturing plants, commercial kitchens, and similar regulated facilities.
+• Food production: The FDA notes that environmental sampling is an essential part of its inspection process for manufacturing plants, commercial kitchens, and similar regulated facilities.
 This sampling is used to ensure no harmful bacteria, such as Salmonella spp. or Listeria monocytogenes, is present.
-ATP testing can help these organizations perform their own testing prior to an FDA inspection, quickly verifying that cleaning practices are sufficient.
+ATP testing helps these organizations perform their own testing prior to an FDA inspection, quickly verifying that cleaning practices are sufficient.

 • Breweries and wineries: As Craft Brewing Business points out, effective ATP monitoring can help prevent any cross-contamination during brewing, ensure product integrity, and improve beer’s shelf life.